ratamon2606-create/FinalProject/README.md

 **Crypto Dashboard** is a real-time cryptocurrency market analysis and tracking application developed in Python.
 It features a modern, professional user interface designed for a seamless user experience.

+It includes ADA, BNB, BTC, ETH, LTC, XRP, SOL, which can be changed by pressing the logo on the left sidepanel.

 The project fetches live data from the **Binance Public API** to display interactive Candlestick Charts, Order Books, and Recent Trades in real-time.